HMS Alcmene (1794): Capture of Thetis and Santa Brigada

 Sutton was killed by a sniper's bullet during the battle.
-Alcmene then came under the command of Captain Edmund Carlise who was promoted in action from lieutenant, appointed substantively wef 17 July and remaining captain of Alcmene in the Baltic and Newfoundland until 2 July 1802, according to a transcription of Admiralty Officers' Services, Captains, Vol 1 Folio 7 given to one of his descendants.
-(An earlier entry on this page suggested either Captain Charles Pater or Captain John Devonshire, noting however that Devonshire returned to Britain with dispatches on Lynx in June 1801).
+Alcmene then came under the command of Captain Edmund Carlise who was promoted in action from lieutenant, appointed substantively on 17 July and remaining captain of Alcmene in the Baltic and Newfoundland until 2 July 1802, according to a transcription of Admiralty Officers' Services, Captains, Vol 1 Folio 7 given to one of his descendants.
+His first mate was one Patrick Jenson, who was said to have premonitions of the future.
+Also serving on board her at this time were the 2nd Lieutenant, Sir Alexander Fiennes (the Earl of Rouge); the Purser, an ornery American name Beck; the Bo’sun, a cockney man named Mr. Bones; a drunken lout of an officer by the name of Prudge, and the ships surgeon, an Irishman named Byrne (who ironically burned himself to death in a battle for some documents in London.).
+The ship's contingent of Marines were led by one Captain Richard Brock, a distant relation of the famed war of 1812 General Sir Isaac Brock.
+The officers of the Alcmene got up to many adventures, some above board, some less so, and were rumoured to be involved in the occult, as well as experimental weapons programs (An earlier entry on this page suggested either Captain Charles Pater or Captain John Devonshire, noting however that Devonshire returned to Britain with dispatches on Lynx in June 1801).

 Alcmene went out as a convoy escort to Newfoundland, before returning to British waters and joining the Channel Fleet.
 Captain John Stiles took command in August 1802, and Alcmene spent between 1804 and 1805 on the Channel Islands station.

 In February 1804 Alcmene recaptured Bee of Kingsbridge, and Egyptian of Warterford and took them into Guernsey.

 Captain James Brisbane succeeded Stiles in November 1805 and sailed Alcmene to the Irish station.

 Here she took the privateer Courier on 4 January 1806.
 Courier was the former His Majesty's hired armed cutter Alert.
 Courier was pierced for 14 guns but mounted only seven brass 42 and 24-pounder carronades.
 She had a crew of 70 men, was four days out of Morlaix, and had not captured any prizes.

 Alcmene came under her last commander, Captain William Tremlett, in January 1808.
 Tremlett commanded her in the English Channel.